Detecller/PE-Helper/README.md

 */message_stats*
 - Creates and displays a bar chart of total messages & word counts by user.

+*/weekly_session_popularity*
+- Creates a line chart showing the trends in room registrations for the current academic year.

 */list_current_exco*
 - Lists names of those in the current EXCO.